Squirrely-Ducks/bangazon-api-sprint-1/README.md

 }
 ```
 * DELETE
-	* To delete an order add the URL: `orders/:id/delete`
+	* To delete an order use the URL `orders/:id/delete`

 ### PRODUCT TYPE
 * GET all product types
-	* To get all product types add the URl `/prodtype/all`
+	* To get all product types use the URL `/prodtype/all`
-* GET single product types
+* GET single product type by type ID
-	* To get single product types add the URL `/prodtype/:id`
+	* To get a single product type use the URL `/prodtype/:id`
 * POST
-	* To add a product type add the URL `/prodtype/new`
+	* To post a new product type use the URL `/prodtype/new`
     * Example keys:
 ```javascript
 {
 	"type":"Cookies"
 }
 ```
 * PUT
-	* To edit a product type add the URL `/prodtype/edit/:id`
+	* To edit a product type use the URL `/prodtype/edit/:id`
 	* Example keys:
 ```javascript
 {